What happens when I don’t file my taxes?

 Example: You owe $50,000 in tax.
 You submit an OIC making the case to compromise half the debt and pay $25,000.
 When you make the application you have to write a $5,000 check.
 And follow that with four more of the same amount within five months of your offer being accepted.
 If you miss doing that: you owe $50,000 again (less what you’ve paid down.)

 Lot’s of scam-y companies defraud consumers of millions every year by advertising to ‘erase your tax debt’.
 In truth, most of these companies can do little more for you than you can do for yourself.
 Few of them have proper expertise (I’ve seen some of the wreckage) and generally no actual deep experience with the IRS.
-These internet paper mills lure people into a false sense of security all the while holding their credit cards captive, billing them every month, while providing almost no service.
-My best advice is do not - EVER - get involved with one of these companies.
+These internet paper mills lure people into a false sense of security all the while holding their credit cards captive and billing them every month.
+All while providing almost no service.
+My advice: Do not - EVER - get involved with one of these companies.